 Smoothness and Functionality

 The Revive's smoothness is one of its finest attributes, and it is among the best in our test in this regard.
-This post moves through its compression and extension travel flawlessly and incredibly smoothly.
+This post moves through its travel in compression and extension flawlessly and incredibly smoothly.
 It is also effortless to compress, both by hand or when riding.
 It takes little to no effort to drop this post all the way down.

 According to Bike Yoke, their design facilitates Revive's smoothness.
 They did this by removing the internal floating piston and reduced the number of seals in their system from the usual four to two.
 Bike Yoke's designers think it is nearly impossible to create a perfectly sealed system.
 Instead of trying to do so, they opted to create a smoothly functioning system and added the Revive Valve to reset it if/when the post develops sag.

 How does this work in the real world?
 Incredibly well!
 Not only is the compression and extension very smooth, if it ever develops sag you can instantly fix the problem with a 4mm Allen key and a push of your hand.
 When sealed cartridge systems develop sag, they typically require shop service or a new cartridge.
 The Revive's reset valve will likely save you time and money.

 We left the Revive's air spring at the factory pressure setting, they recommend 240 psi, for the majority of our testing.
 This provided a nice medium rate of extension with an audible thunk when it tops out.
 You can adjust the rate of return by increasing or reducing the amount of pressure in the air spring.
 In the end, though, we found that 220 psi is the sweet spot for our preferences.